diegommarino/ruby_code_refactoring_exercise/Readme.md

 # Code refactoring exercise

+The code that was refactored was the [car_rental_initial.rb](https://github.com/diegommarino/ruby_code_refactoring_exercise/blob/master/car_rental_initial.rb) file.
+The refactored code is the [car_rental.rb](https://github.com/diegommarino/ruby_code_refactoring_exercise/blob/master/car_rental.rb).

-Before start refactoring the code I built all the tests for it, so I could garantee that I would not change the original functions output.
+Before start refactoring the code I built all the tests for the initial file, so I could garantee that I would not change the original functions output, or the codes would break.

 ## Running the tests